muldjord/skyscraper/docs/CLIHELP.md

 Running the following commands will scrape from all cached resources and generate a game list and composite artwork using the recipe in `~/.skyscraper/artwork.xml` (check the artwork documentation for more info on this [here](ARTWORK.md).

 Before running these commands you need to first gather some data into the cache.
-Please read the description of `-s <module>` below.
+Please read the description of `-s <MODULE>` below.
 ###### Example(s)
 ```
 Skyscraper -p amiga